njilimafm1/ENV603-DataViz/README.md

 As you work through each exercise, comment your script thoroughly and perform the suggested edits to each plot.
 The final product for each script is a figure.

-Once you finish, upload the link to your repo on Canvas.
+Once you finish, submit a pull request.